Southern Yakutia (Sakha)

 Taidje in his arms.
 They hugged again and again, too choked up for words as

-they tried to say something to each other.
+they tried to say something to one another.

 “Hmm!”
 Taidje muttered moments after.